 When to go for Gorilla Trekking Safari in Rwanda

-In the dry season Months of December, January, February, June, July, August and Mid September, the vegetation is not dense and the gorilla food stuff reduce at the lower layers.
+In the dry season months of December, January, February, June, July, August and Mid September, the vegetation is not dense and the gorilla foodstuff reduces at the lower layers.
 This prompts the gorillas to move higher the Mountain slopes to forage which in turn prolong the gorilla trekking encounter.

 Permits for Gorilla Trekking Safaris in Rwanda

-The Rwanda Gorilla Permit booking and printing requires your passport details including the name, passport number, date of Birth and Nationality.
+The Rwanda Gorilla Permit booking and printing require your passport details including the name, passport number, date of Birth and Nationality.

 How much Fitness is required for Gorilla Trekking Safaris in Rwanda?

 Volcanoes National Park is positioned in the gorilla highlands of the Greater Virunga landscape and since the Mountain Gorillas keep on moving, the relative hikes ranging from easy to hard can be expected.
 This, therefore, means that though no minimum fitness level is required for gorilla trekking, being fit is actually an advantage.

 The Rwanda Development Board park ranger guides always make sure that the group is following the speed of the slowest trekker and breaks can always be made to allow for rejuvenation.
 Additionally, your Safari guide can forward your request to the park staff during the gorilla family allocation to allocate you an easy to trek gorilla group or even the most challenging group if interested though this is not guaranteed.

 The general fitness exercises prior to your arrival for gorilla trek are important they help to prepare the body for the hiking adventure.
 The rainy season offers shorter treks as gorillas groups range in close ranges while the dry season offers prolonged treks as the gorillas would have moved to higher slopes in search of food.